5th Corps (Army of the Republic of Bosnia and Herzegovina): History

 The ministry of military affairs passed the order for the formation of the Fifth Corps of the ARBiH on September 29, 1992, and the final approval by the presidency of Bosnia and Herzegovina (order no. 02-111-738/92) on October 21, 1992.
 In the formation of the 5th Corps there have been the de-formation of the Unsko-sanski Operative Group and the Territorial Defense Groups of Bihać pocket.

-5th Corps was operating during the course of the war in the state explained on this Wikipedia page.

-After the Dayton Peace Agreement was signed 5th Corps had a wide reorganisation.
+After the Dayton Peace Agreement was signed, the 5th Corps had a wide reorganisation.
 This reorganisation was still largely influenced by the original war layout.
 Command was reorganised and adapted to new units structure.
 New brigades were formed and some units of 7th Corps which were made of residents from Bosanska Krajina region merged with 5th Corps units.
-New layout stayed til ARBiH disbandment on 14 December 1997.
+New layout stayed until the ARBiH's disbandment on 14 December 1997.

 After that 5th Corps got complete new reorganisation under VFBiH, where original organisation was completely disbanded losing all previous layouts in process.
 5th Corps got reorganised with system used in US Armed forces units and command.
 Thus becoming whole new unit only keeping some of the units name's honorarily.
 It stayed like that til final dissolution in the newly formed OSBiH on 1 December 2004 when it officially ceased to exist.

-Currently 5th Corps lives through different manifestations, anniversaries held through every following year, books that have been written and remembrance days.
-Several Museums and Remembrance organisations on different levels have been formed to continue the legacy.
+Currently. the 5th Corps lives through different manifestations, anniversaries held through every year, books that have been written and remembrance days.
+Several Museums and Remembrance organisations on different levels have been formed.

 5th Corps command

 At the meeting of the Bihać region, held on April 13, 1992, the appointment of Major Hajrudin Osmanagić as the commander of the Territorial Defense of the Bihać region was confirmed.

 Major Hajrudin Osmanagić was given control, but he stepped down before he took the post in favour of Dreković and Captain First class Ramiz Dreković took control as commander of the Fifth Corps, thus becoming first commander of the Fifth Corps.
 After him, Brigadier General Atif Dudaković became commander of the Fifth Corps.
-He had the most impact of all the generals of the corps.